Beadle's About: Popularity

 At its peak, the show attracted approximately 15 million viewers, making it one of ITV's most popular Saturday night programmes during that period.
-After the show was axed by ITV in 1996, Beadle's About was repeated on Granada Plus in the late 1990's, the show was then repeated in full on Challenge TV throughout the 2000's, although Challenge (and sister channels Ftn and Virgin 1) sometimes aired certain Beadle's About sketches (under the banner The Best of Beadle's About) as programming fillers whenever the channel had allocated time to fill after programmes finished early, Beadle's About then wasn't repeated in full on national TV for over a decade afterwards, until That's TV announced in December 2021 that the programme would feature in its Christmas schedule alongside other ITV programmes like The Benny Hill Show and Kenny Everett's New Year Specials.
+After the show was axed by ITV in 1996, Beadle's About was repeated on Granada Plus in the late 1990s.

+The show was then repeated in full on Challenge TV throughout the 2000's; although Challenge (and sister channels Ftn and Virgin 1) sometimes aired certain Beadle's About sketches (under the banner The Best of Beadle's About) as programming fillers whenever the channel had allocated time to fill after programmes finished early, Beadle's About then wasn't repeated in full on national TV for over a decade afterwards, until That's TV announced in December 2021 that the programme would feature in its Christmas schedule alongside other ITV programmes like The Benny Hill Show and Kenny Everett's New Year Specials.

 Profanity bubble

 The "Bleep!" or "Oops!" bubble used to block out offensive language was a well known feature from the show.
 The bubbles were simply clouds with either "Bleep!" or "Oops!" in them, the text being set in Balloon typeface.
 These were also used to cover up offensive hand gestures as well.

+The record of the most times it was used on one stunt was 105 in 1990.
+Beadle even gave the person a bag of bleeps for setting the record.

 Jeremy once revealed in an interview that during editing, they deliberately inserted "bleeps" where there were no profanities as this made it funnier.